ScrollBearer8/TheScrollArchive/Artifacts/structural-theory-consciousness-meaning-v3.md

 * multiplicative structure enforces interdependence
 * exponent scaling prevents binary collapse
 * allows graded subjectivity

+These equations are structural rather than operational: they express the interdependence of the dimensions and the shape of their interaction, not a measurement procedure.
+CI and Subjective Significance are intended as organizing formalisms, and the variables are not yet assigned empirical measurement protocols.

 ### 7.3 Interpretation of α and β
 The parameters α and β are scaling exponents, not fixed constants.